Veritogen/master_thesis/README.md

 - the scraper I used to collect the data from the 4chan API
 - the extractor for mining the relevant data from the text, like the id's used to create the thread networks, the quotes etc.
 - the graph_pipeline for extracting the network features
-- the nlpipe for creating the topic model (first approach was using sklearn, but I switched to gensim as it has a implementation for measuring coherence scores.)
+- the nlpipe for creating the topic model
 - not implemented yet: code for subgroup discovery
 - maybe also the data I collected